jonguk-skoopmedia/Firebase4SharpHelper/readme.md

 # Firebase4SharpHelper

 * **Notice**
-if you don't need firebase authorization more batter [FireSharp](https://github.com/ziyasal/FireSharp/) , if you need firebase custom authorization in c# client consider using this package
+if you don't need to firebase authorization more batter [FireSharp](https://github.com/ziyasal/FireSharp/) , if you need firebase custom authorization in c# client consider using this package

 * **structure**